U.S. Route 10 in Minnesota: Route description

+Transit

+Intercity bus service is provided by Jefferson Lines along the northwestern portion of the US 10 corridor from the North Dakota state line to Staples.

 History

 US 10 was established on November 11, 1926.
 Originally, the route split between Moorhead and St. Cloud into US 10N and US 10S.
 In 1934, US 10S was replaced by US 52 (now I-94) and US 10N became simply US 10.

 US 10 in Minnesota was paved between St. Cloud and Minneapolis–Saint Paul as early as 1929.
 The remainder of the route was paved by 1950.

 The four-lane divided highway section between the cities of Elk River and Anoka was constructed by 1942.

 The freeway section of US 10 between the city of Anoka and University Avenue (at the Coon Rapids–Blaine boundary line) was completed in the early 1970s.
 The new freeway section of US 10 between University Avenue and I-35W in Mounds View was completed in 1999.

 From 1934 to 1999, US 10 was located on a different alignment between Coon Rapids, Spring Lake Park, and Mounds View.
 This is now known as County Road 10.

 When I-694 and I-35E were completed in the late 1960s, US 10 was then signed concurrently with these highways east of Mounds View to the city of Saint Paul.

-As of 2017, US 10 in Minneapolis–Saint Paul has been fully upgraded to a freeway from Anoka to Hastings (save for three signalized intersections at Burns Avenue, Warner Road, and Lower Afton Road).
+As of 2017, US 10 in Minneapolis–Saint Paul has been built to a freeway standard from Anoka to Hastings (save for three signalized intersections at Burns Avenue, Warner Road, and Lower Afton Road).